Georgia-Tech-Off-Road/DAQ/TestCode2020/readme.txt

-This is the development code for the 2020 Main DAQ.
+This is the development code for the 2020 main data aquisition system.